oleg-nenashev/oleg-nenashev/consulting/README.md

 I've been active in open source communities since 2012, including many community leadership roles.
-If you are interested to build and grow your open source community or open ecosystem, let me know!
+If you are interested in building and growing your open source community or open ecosystem, let me know!

 - Building and growing open source communities and ecosystems